datanav/docs/configuration.rst

      - Integer
      - The number of seconds to wait for a response from the Solr server when adding/committing data
      - 30
      -

+   * - ``batch_size``
+     - Integer
+     - The maximum number of documents to post to solr in one http request
+     - 100
+     -

+   * - ``keep_existing_solr_ids``
+     - Boolean
+     - This can be set to True in order to try to reuse the existing solr-id of an entity, even if the solr-ids of the entity no longer contains the solr-id that exists on the solr server.
+       The cons of doing this is that it requires a http-request to solr for *each and every* entity, so it is *very* expensive.
+This option should therefore be set to false in cases where the id-problem is not likely to occur.
+     - true
+     -

 Example configuration